bhaveet/boilerplate-es7/packages/server/README.md

 - After releasing the first version(1.0.0) of application please update the version in the next release/hot-fix
 >
 **DB_VERSIONING**
-- It's recommended to DB version.
+- It's recommended to maintain DB version.
 If using Mongo use **__v** for versioning and for other DB's their respective version control functionalities.

 #### Should follow:
 > Not following above code structure and following principles will lead to PR rejection.